Dijker/nu.dijker.PaperTrails/README.md

 For details see the APPSTORE.md or Athom App Store https://apps.athom.com/app/nu.dijker.papertrails

 ## Version 0.6.0
+* German translation by PhilSniff

+## Version 0.5.10
 * several updates to Fix on Homey firmware v2.0
 * Removed option to import Z-wave logs
 * Hide Download Button on Mobile Interface (pls Go to Developers site)
 * Temporary hide Maintenance panel (as it doesn't work in 2.0)
+* Started migration to i18n and translating from en to nl and de

 ## Version 0.5.0
 * add Filter option on Log viewer